Why I go for STI tests regularly even if I’m symptom-free

 Where can I get tested?

 Across the country, there are loads of places to get in-person STI checks.
 Getting tested in rural areas can be a bit more challenging, so if accessing an in-person clinic is a challenge for you, I recommend checking out a free home testing kit such as one from SH:24.
-The kits are currently available for delivery to 24 counties and is a great option if you are 17+ and have no symptoms.
+The kits are available across Ireland and are a great option if you are 17+ and have no symptoms.

 Colleges and HSE public STI clinics are the most common places to get tested for young people.
 Here is a list of free HSE public STI clinics around the country.
 For me, the free clinic times were difficult to make as I didn’t want to skip lectures so I decided to pay to get tested through my university instead.
 A full list of college STI clinics and relevant information can be found here.